SanjayGuptaSC/callcenterpocsk/README.md

 It then creates a second summary as an HTML-formatted email that it sends out.

-How this is done is via calls to a few **Azure** services.
+How this is done is via calls to various **Azure** services.

-First it converts the provided audio file to convert it to text via a call to the azure **Speech** cognitive service and it speech to text capabilities.
+First, it converts the provided audio file to convert it to text via a call to the Azure **Speech** cognitive service and its speech-to-text capabilities.

-This text is the basis of the prompts that we then use.
+This text is the basis of the prompts that we then use going forard.

-We then call the **Azure OpenAI** service via a lightwight framework SDK called **Semantic Kernel** to interface with **Azure OpenAI**.
+We then call the **Azure OpenAI** service via a lightweight framework SDK called **Semantic Kernel** to interface with **Azure OpenAI**.

 **Semantic Kernel (SK)** is a lightweight SDK enabling integration of AI Large Language Models (LLMs) with conventional programming languages.
 The SK extensible